realworldocaml/book/en/04-lists-options-and-patterns.md

 this particular case, we can remove the second guard and rely on pattern ordering, but the result is not as obvious as the original form without guards.
 You will generally find that `when` clauses are used only infrequently.

+_(yminsky: Maybe change the above to advice: "You should generally avoid `when` clauses except when they really make things simpler, typically by reducing the number of cases in your match.
+Othwerise, they're usually more trouble than their worth".)_

 ```ocaml
 # let rec subtle_uniq = function